cea-hpc/modules/doc/source/module.rst

  :subcmd:`try-load` sub-commands, apply LIST of module tags to the loading *modulefile*. *LIST* corresponds to the concatenation of multiple tags separated by colon character (``:``). *LIST* should not contain tags inherited from *modulefile* state or from other modulefile commands.
+If module is already loaded, tags from *LIST* are added to the list of tags already applied to this module.

  .. only:: html